A GUIDE TO MACHINE PREPARATION FOR THE MANX GRAND PRIX AND CLASSIC TT

 4) Short valve stems are a must.
 The long rubber stems that are used on car wheels will deflect quite appreciably and must be changed.
 Long metal stems are acceptable.

 6) Wheel spindle nuts and wheel spindles must be pinned or lockwired.
 There was a case at a previous TT where a front spindle nut worked loose.
 Where the spindle is flush with the fork legs, lockwiring both pinch bolts on both fork legs is acceptable.
 Where spindles are retained by bolted or pivoting caps eg 350 Honda classic or RC30 the retaining nut must be wired or the stud end drilled for wire/split pin.
-Rear wheel spindles that are captive at one end do not require lockwire but the nut does.
+Rear wheel spindles that are captive at one end do not need additional retention, but the nut does.
 Spindles using a castellated nut and an R-clip must have lockwire or a cable tie on the open end of the R-clip to secure it.

 8) Oil containment is required on ALL four stroke machines so please keep a very close eye on the belly pan which should be solid WITHOUT any drain holes or bungs.
-Any holes must be repaired with fibreglass before the machine is allowed into the holding area.
+Any holes must be properly repaired with fibreglass before the machine is allowed into the holding area.
 Duct tape or silicone is not an acceptable repair.
 Unfaired machines must be fitted with a reservoir beneath the engine and the front lip must extend upwards to within 50 mm of the base of the cylinder barrel to guide any oil down into the reservoir in the event of engine failure.

 9) The lower rear chainguard (or shark fin) must cover the point at which the chain runs on to rear sprocket.
 Moving the rear wheel back as far as possible to lengthen the wheelbase and the smaller sprocket used for TT course gearing means that a guard that was OK on short circuits could be a long way from a position where it is effective.